-- Encourage schools to get children and young people to write a letter of appreciation to their mother as well as making a card.
+- Encourage schools, even though largely online at present, to get children and young people to write a letter of appreciation to their mother as well as making a card.

 - Encourage fathers, where this is possible, to also write a letter of appreciation to their wives/partners.

-- Include something in the weekend Masses each week about mothers and the great contribution they make to family and parish
+- Include something in the weekend Masses each week of March about mothers and the great contribution they make to family and parish

 - Make mothers a focus for the day of prayer for Marriage & Family life.